red5pro/streaming-html5/static/lib/red5pro/WHIP_WHEP_README.md

 ```

 - `app scope` - the target webapp scope to stream to.
 Typically `live`.
-- `stream nam` - the unique name of the stream to publish on.
+- `stream name` - the unique name of the stream to publish on.

 ## Using Similar API to RTCPublisher